gnachman/iterm2-website/source/_includes/3.3/documentation-scripting.md

-iTerm2 features Applescript support which allows you to automate many aspects of its behavior.
-Quite a bit of customization is also possible by writing shell scripts.
+## Deprecation Warning

+Applescript in iTerm2 is deprecated.
+It will continue to receive bug fixes, but new features will not be added.
+Please see the <a href="/python-api">Python API docs</a> for a much better alternative.

 Note: Applescript support is in maintenance mode.
 New code should use the <a href="/python-api">Python API</a> if possible.

 ### Applescript
+iTerm2 features Applescript support which allows you to automate many aspects of its behavior.
+Quite a bit of customization is also possible by writing shell scripts.

 iTerm2 has sophisticated Applescript support allowing one to write stand-alone scripts to launch the application and open multiple sessions with profiles into either new tabs or new windows.
 You can also set some other parameters for a session such as foreground and background colors, and transparency.

 These scripts can then be saved as stand-alone executable applications.